-FAQ: How do you cut your panels? - Our panels can be cut very easily with any good wood cutting tool.
-Instructions on how to cut a beam can be found in installation section of our website.
+FAQ: How do I cut your panels? - Each wall panel can be cut very easily with any quality wood cutting tool.
+Instructions on how to cut a panel can be found in the Panel Installation section of our website.

 FAQ: Can panels be repainted? – Yes.
 Our high density polyurethane panels can be painted with any good quality water based latex paint.